JimW/carpool-on-rails/readme.md

 In order to get the carpool server running both locally and on Heroku, you'll need to have these components installed and configured:

-- [Bower](https://bower.io/#install-bower) with Node, NPM, and GIT,  for building javascript
+- [Yarn](https://yarnpkg.com/en/docs/install) with Node, NPM, and GIT,  for javascript
 - [Ruby on Rails 5.1](http://guides.rubyonrails.org/v5.1/) via a ruby version manager
 - [Account for Heroku](https://id.heroku.com/login) production hosting
 - [Account for Managing Google APIs](https://console.developers.google.com/apis/dashboard)

+      Notes:
-For local Development: I've used OSX and now [WSL on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/faq) (the Aug 2016 stablish beta release) works for me)
+      For local Development: I've used OSX and now [WSL on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/faq)

+      Be careful naming files and directories.
+Git can be (is) configured to ignore case, so changes in case that are important can be ignored.
+You should use git specific commands for mving (renaming) files if you run into issues.

 Follow the setup for the following sections to complete Installation of the Carpool server.
 It will step you through setting up the various cloud accounts and configuring the server via credentials and execution of a few rake tasks that were created to ease the setup process.